Aetherlabs-inc/mobile-app/DATABASE_SCHEMA.md

 # Database Schema Documentation

-This document describes the complete database schema for the AetheraApp.
+This document describes the complete database schema for the AetheraApp based on the actual database schema.
 Use this as a reference when building features that interact with the database.

 ## Overview

 The database consists of 6 main tables:

 1. `user_profiles` - User profile information
 2. `artworks` - Artwork records
 3. `certificates` - Digital certificates of authenticity